 There’s nothing like spending a Saturday evening curled up in front of a real wood fireplace in a cozy cabin to remind you of simpler times.
 Pair this crackling fire with a glass of local wine and cheese and you have yourself the perfect vacation evening.

 Which of these best things to do on Salt Spring Island do you want to try first?
 Let us know in the comments section below!

 Kathryn Anderson is a freelance health, wellness and travel writer whose mission is to inspire others to live a life they love through adventure, travel and self-care.
 Based in Vancouver, BC she has visited 21 countries on 5 continents.
-A member of ITWPA (International Travel Writers and Photographers Alliance), follow Kathryn on Facebook, Instagram and her travel blog Coffee and Mascara.
+A member of IFWTWA (International Food Wine and Travel Writers Association), follow Kathryn on Facebook, Instagram and her travel blog Coffee and Mascara.